Skip to content

 Here is what changes when you add a connector like ToolRouter:

-To see what is connected: Open Settings → Connectors.
-Every active connector is listed there with its name and URL.
+To see what is connected: Open Customize → Connectors.
+Your configured connectors are listed there.

 To remove a connector: Click the connector in the list, then click the remove or delete option.
 Claude will no longer have access to that server's tools.